tomas-mazak/containerd.eu/content/posts/kubernetes-on-gns3.md

 Also, we want to connect our GNS3 virtual environment to the host machine, so that we can reach our Kubernetes cluster over the network and the machines in the cluster can reach Internet.
-For this, we create a configure a bridge interface gnsbr0 and dedicate a subnet range to our project:
+For this, we create and configure a bridge interface gnsbr0 and dedicate a subnet range to our project:

 ```shell
 brctl addbr gnsbr0